 Our 22,600 engineers, scientists, software developers, technologists, and consultants live to solve problems that matter.
 We’re proud of the diversity throughout our organization, from our most junior ranks to our board of directors and leadership team.

 Brad Maiorino is an executive vice president in Booz Allen’s commercial business, responsible for helping the firm’s clients deploy cybersecurity and risk management solutions to combat today’s dynamic threat environment.

 Brad joins Booz Allen from Target, where he served as chief information security officer.
 In that role, he led the retail giant’s post-data breach response and information security and risk transformation.
 Before that, he was the chief information security officer for General Motors and General Electric.

 Brad brings more than 20 years of experience to Booz Allen, with a diverse background in software engineering, infrastructure, and technology risk and compliance.
 Across multiple global enterprises, he has transformed information security and risk organizations and has cultivated cultures of security.

-Brad will report to Bill Phelps, Booz Allen’s executive vice president and leader of the U.S. commercial business.
+Brad reports to Bill Phelps, Booz Allen’s executive vice president and leader of the U.S. commercial business.
 Under the leadership of Phelps, Booz Allen’s U.S. commercial business is delivering highly consequential cyber services for Fortune 50 clients across multiple industries.

 Booz Allen’s commercial talent specializes in delivering integrated consulting and technology solutions to support cyber defense at the “ecosystem” level.
 That includes fusing cyber threat intelligence with security operations and response to accelerate the move from standard SOCs to Fusion Centers, and developing leading, secure programs for data in the cloud.